quarto-ext/pointer/README.md

 | ```pointerSize``` | The size of the pointer in pixels (please do not include units).
 Defaults to `16`. |
 | ```alwaysVisible``` | Whether the pointer should always be visible, or disappear after it stops moving for a moment.
 Defaults to 'false'. |

+## Example

+View an example presentation at <https://dragonstyle.github.io/pointer/>.
+Use the 'q' to enable and disable the pointer.